ysyk2021/ai-for-small-business-inventory-management-techniques-and-strategies-for-more-accurate-tracking/src/chapter-8-3.md

-# Case studies of successful AI implementations in advanced analytics and reporting

 In addition to improving inventory management and enhancing customer service, AI can also be used for advanced analytics and reporting.
 In this chapter, we will explore some case studies of successful AI implementations in advanced analytics and reporting.